pfilipsson/ai-experiment/README.md

 cd ai-experiment
 ```

----

 ## 🔍 How the Analysis Works

-1. Rule documents in `/rules/` are embedded and stored in ChromaDB.
+1. Rule documents in `/rules/` are embedded into ChromaDB.
-2. User uploads a Swagger/OpenAPI spec through the frontend UI.
+2. User uploads a Swagger/OpenAPI spec through the frontend.
 3. Backend:
    - Parses YAML or JSON
-   - Extracts operations, schemas, and paths
+   - Extracts operations, schemas, paths
    - Retrieves relevant rules via vector search
-   - Builds an LLM prompt with context
+   - Builds an LLM prompt using RAG context
    - Receives a structured analysis
 4. Frontend displays:
    - Guideline violations